Facebook blocks searches of Kyle Rittenhouse, Illinois teen charged with killing two in Kenosha

 Those protests descended into riots Monday.
 Mr. Rittenhouse is accused of shooting two people during a chaotic scene the following night that led to him facing homicide charges.

 Several videos recorded Tuesday evening captured Mr. Rittenhouse equipped with a long gun before, during and after the deadly shooting.
-In one, he explained he was protecting a local business in light of looting taking place the previous night; other recorded later showed him being chased by several people, twice, prior to gunfire erupting each time.
+In one, he explained he was protecting a local business in light of looting taking place the previous night; others recorded later showed him being chased by several people, twice, prior to gunfire erupting each time.

 Mr. Rittenhouse was arrested Wednesday in his home state and has been charged with related counts of first-degree intentional homicide, reckless homicide, attempted intentional homicide and recklessly endangering safety.
 He has a court hearing scheduled for Friday to consider extraditing him to Wisconsin where the charges were filed.